 If you've just been told you're being made redundant, the first thing you want to know is how much you'll get.

 Your statutory redundancy pay is based on three things: your age, how long you've been there, and your weekly pay.
-Weekly pay is capped at £719 from 6 April 2025.
+Weekly pay is capped at £751 from 6 April 2026.
 You need at least 2 years' continuous service to qualify.

 But here's the thing most people don't realise.
 Statutory redundancy is just the legal minimum.
 A lot of people are entitled to significantly more.

 The law (Employment Rights Act 1996) gives you a set amount based on your completed years of service, up to a maximum of 20 years.
+You can also check your figure on GOV.UK.

 • Under 22: half a week's pay per year